liuliu/swift-diffusion/README.md

 ## Is It Comparable

-Right now, I didn't do any specific optimizations.
-Further, the model loading as of today for s4nnc requires executing the model once, and we have some optimization runs (find the most efficient kernels etc.) that are not saved.
-That has been said, we can compare the execution time of txt2img from Swift v.s. the one from CompVis (there are more optimized forks available, but going through them to find the best would take time) of the diffusion process + decoding process.
-The Swift txt2img on GPU took about 17s while the CompVis took about 11s (both with one 2080 Ti).
-Cursory look at `nvprof` output shows that transpose and not using cublasLt optimally are two leading causes for the extra 6s spent.
+I've reduced the transpose traffic by implementing permute operator in s4nnc.
+When we compare the execution time of txt2img from Swift v.s. the one from CompVis (there are more optimized forks available, but going through them to find the best would take time) of the diffusion process + decoding process.
+The Swift txt2img on GPU took about 15s while the CompVis took about 11s (both with one 2080 Ti).
+There are some inefficiencies in the LayerNorm / GroupNorm kernels I use, as well as some mysteries on why certain low-performance GEMM kernels are selected.
+I am going to switch to MPS implementation though.
+Optimizing further on CUDA end won't translate to gains on MPS end.

 ## How to Run This